Writing An Algorithm¶

 Introduction¶

-Mantid’s plugin architecture has been engineered so that it is easy for a user to write their own algorithm.
+Mantid’s plugin architecture has been engineered so that it is easy for a developer, or intrepid user, to write an algorithm.
 This page is a primer for the user about to write their first algorithm and assumes no great knowledge of C++.
 It covers the basics, with links to more advanced options where appropriate.
 There is special description for the case when you are looking to add a custom MD conversion plugin.

 Alternatively, you can implement your algorithm in Python.
 See Python Vs C++ Algorithms for a comparison of Mantid’s two programming languages.